 The lack of protection and a motorcycle’s relatively small size makes the rider more prone to severe injuries or even death.
-Experienced personal injury attorneys such as Husein Hadi understand that motorcycle accidents are unique and often, the rider is not at fault for an accident that leads to serious injuries.
+Experienced Personal Injury Trial Law attorneys such as Husein Hadi understand that motorcycle accidents are unique and often, the rider is not at fault for an accident that leads to serious injuries.

 If you or a loved one is in a motorcycle accident, don’t hesitate to give our Texas accident lawyers a call.
 Call us at 832-433-7977, and we’ll help you identify your next steps to recovery and compensation.

 There are many factors that can lead to motorcycle accidents and injuries, however, some of the most common ones are:

 If you’ve been in a motorcycle accident, you deserve legal representation that can hold the people who caused your accident accountable for their negligence.
 At The Hadi Law Firm, we have a history of getting justice for victims of motorcycle crashes.